wkhattak/Model-Predictive-Control-MPC/README.md

 ## How Does It Work?

 The MPC reframes the task of following a trajectory to an optimization problem by finding the best combination of steering angle & throttle values .
 The MPC is fed the initial state of the car [position, orientation, velocity, cross track error, orientation error].
-Using the [Kinematic](https://en.wikipedia.org/wiki/Kinematics) vehicle model, actuator limitations and a cost funcion, the MPC then predicts the best possible actuator inputs (steering & throttle) by finding the lowest cost trajectory.
+Using the [Kinematic](https://en.wikipedia.org/wiki/Kinematics) vehicle model, actuator limitations and a cost function, the MPC then predicts the best possible actuator inputs (steering & throttle) by finding the lowest cost trajectory.

 ## Rubric Points